 A crime whose bloody details matched others that had been linked to what Rika had been done by an ‘excommunicated exorcist’.
 The idea that the Illuminati or whatever really existed in the church had been a weird one to Rika, a staunch atheist, but the idea there were exorcists no longer answering to them was worse.

 Her partner, Tajima didn't bother getting out of the car, slumping over the steering wheel and shaking his head.
 It was his car since Rika's was rather noticeable.
 This was not something SAT trained tactical teams would be doing but, Rika and Tajima had been chosen from the SAT to join a new paramilitary group to deal with occult issues.
-As part of this they had been assigned to try and trail the man into this territory, where a lot of other issues had seemingly happened in the past months, though according to the local police chief they were already being handled by local experts.
+As part of this, they had been assigned to try to trail the man into this territory, where a lot of other issues had seemingly happened in the past months, though according to the local police chief they were already being handled by local experts.

 “I don't know what it is,” Rika shouted into her cell at a question from the other side, causing Tajima to wince. ,”All I know is there's something there.
 And if it is, then there might be more than one sick psycho here!”